loopbackio/loopback.io/pages/en/lb4/Concepts.md

 LoopBack 4 introduces some new concepts that are important to understand:

+- [**Application**](Application.html): In LoopBack 4, the Application class is
+the central class for setting up all of your module’s components, controllers, servers and bindings.
+The Application class extends [Context](Context.html), and provides the controls for starting and stopping itself and its associated servers.
 - [**Sequence**](Sequence.html): A stateless grouping of [Actions](Sequence.html#actions) that control how a Server responds to requests.
 - [**Route**](Routes.html): Mapping between your API specification and an Operation (JavaScript implementation).
 It tells LoopBack which function to invoke() given an HTTP request.
 - [**Schema**](Schemas.html): Represents the definition of a model in LoopBack, with respect to the datasource juggler.
 The `@loopback/repository` module provides special decorators for adding metadata to TypeScript/JavaScript classes to use them with the legacy implementation of Datasource Juggler.